Overview:

 People clusters:

-Bouyei; Cham; Lao; Li; Miao / Hmong; Mon-Khmer; Other Southeast Asian; Shan; Tai; Thai; Vietnamese; Yao-Mien; Zhuang
+Bouyei; Burmese; Cham; Karen; Kuki-Chin (Zo); Lao; Li; Lisu; Miao / Hmong; Mizo; Mon-Khmer; Other Southeast Asian; Shan; Tai; Thai; Vietnamese; Yao-Mien; Zhuang

 Countries where they are found:

-Angola; Argentina; Australia; Cambodia; Canada; China; Czechia; France; French Guiana; Germany; Hong Kong; India; Laos; Macao; Malaysia; Martinique; Myanmar; Netherlands; New Caledonia; New Zealand; Russian Federation; Singapore; Taiwan; Thailand; United Kingdom; United States; Uzbekistan; Vanuatu; Vietnam
+Angola; Argentina; Australia; Bangladesh; Cambodia; Canada; China; Czech Republic; France; French Guiana; Germany; Hong Kong; India; Japan; Laos; Macao; Malaysia; Martinique; Myanmar; Netherlands; New Caledonia; New Zealand; Russian Federation; Singapore; Taiwan; Thailand; United Kingdom; United States; Uzbekistan; Vanuatu; Vietnam

 People groups: